 Serving as the Chief Operating Officer for Fairfax County Public Schools, the 12th largest school system in the United States with more than 180,000 students, Mr. Brady led the school system’s human resources, finance, facilities, transportation services, and information technology divisions.

 Mr. Brady’s commitment to public service is not limited to the education sector.
 He served as a commissioned officer for 25 years in the United States Army.
 Highlights of his military career include serving as the Commanding Officer, Fort Belvoir, VA, and a battalion commander at Fort Benning, GA.

-Mr. Brady is married to Lisa Brady, a registered nurse for 39 years.
-They have five children and seven grandchildren.
+Mr. Brady is married to Lisa Brady, a registered labor and delivery nurse, for 44 years.
+They have five children and eight grand-children.
 DoDEA schools have played a significant role in Mr. Brady’s family.
 His wife, Lisa, attended DoDEA schools as have all of his children and two of his grandchildren.